Jaffe v. Household Int’l, Inc.

 In approving the settlement, the Honorable Jorge L. Alonso noted the team’s “skill and determination” while recognizing that “Lead Counsel prosecuted the case vigorously and skillfully over 14 years against nine of the country’s most prominent law firms” and “achieved an exceptionally significant recovery for the class.”
 The court added that the team faced “significant hurdles” and “uphill battles” throughout the case and recognized that “[c]lass counsel performed a very high-quality legal work in the context of a thorny case in which the state of the law has been and is in flux.”
 The court succinctly concluded that the settlement was “a spectacular result for the class.”

 The Household case was litigated by Robbins Geller on behalf of court-appointed lead plaintiffs the International Union of Operating Engineers, Local 132 Pension Plan, PACE Industry Union-Management Pension Fund and Glickenhaus & Company.
-Robbins Geller’s team of attorneys, forensic accountants and support staff was led by partners Michael J. Dowd, Spencer A. Burkholz, Daniel S. Drosman, Luke O. Brooks and Maureen E. Mueller.
+Robbins Geller’s team of attorneys, forensic accountants and support staff was led by partners Michael J. Dowd, Spencer A. Burkholz, Daniel S. Drosman, and Luke O. Brooks.

 Since the enactment of the PSLRA, trials in securities fraud cases have been rare.
 According to published reports, the case was just the seventh securities fraud case tried to a verdict since the passage of the PSLRA.
 Robbins Geller is well equipped to handle such trials.
 The Firm boasts over 20 former federal and state prosecutors among its partners and associates, as well as a number of other experienced trial lawyers, making Robbins Geller unique among firms that specialize in plaintiffs’ class action litigation in its ability to successfully bring such cases to trial, appeal, and ultimately a successful resolution.
 The case highlights the Firm’s willingness to shoulder the burden of sustained litigation.
 Robbins Geller was ready to try the case to verdict a second time, moving more than a dozen attorneys, other professionals and support staff to Chicago for the trial in 2009 and again for the retrial.